ishitaboghara/FlowSync-Task-Management-System/README.md

-# FlowSync – Smart Task & Productivity Hub
+# FlowSync – Smart Task & Productivity Management System

 FlowSync is a full-stack task and productivity management web application developed as a final year project.
 The application helps users manage tasks, projects, and team activities through a simple and modern interface.